valory-xyz/open-autonomy/packages/valory/skills/price_estimation_abci/README.md

 # Price estimation abci

-## Description:
+## Description

-This module contains the ABCI 'price' skill for an AEA.
+This module contains the ABCI cryptocurrency price estimation skill for an AEA through aggregation of observations from different sources.

 ## Behaviours

- - EstimateBehaviour
- - ObserveBehaviour
- - PriceEstimationBaseState
- - PriceEstimationConsensusBehaviour
- - TransactionHashBehaviour
+* `EstimateBehaviour`

+   Estimate price.

+* `ObserveBehaviour`

+   Observe price estimate.

+* `PriceEstimationBaseState`

+   Base state behaviour for the common apps' skill.

+* `PriceEstimationConsensusBehaviour`

+   This behaviour manages the consensus stages for the price estimation.

+* `TransactionHashBehaviour`

+   Share the transaction hash for the signature round.

 ## Handlers

-No Handlers (the skill is purely behavioural).
+* `ABCIPriceEstimationHandler`
+* `HttpHandler`
+* `SigningHandler`
+* `LedgerApiHandler`
+* `ContractApiHandler`